 It ‘bleeds’ a blue sap and latex when cut; a metalic circulatory system.

-Thinking about the Kingdoms; animal, mineral or vegetable, and a plant that is both.
+thinking about the Kingdoms; animal, mineral or vegetable, and the alchemy of a plant that is both.

-About the nickel-adapted ecology of mycorhzomatous fungi and of insects that coexist and carbon-trade with this tree.
+About the ecology of mycorhzomatous fungi and of insects evolved to coexist and carbon-trade with this almost-toxic tree.

 About plant-led restitutions, and growth in disrupted and post-extracted spaces, of post-human landscapes, as Anna Tsing writes about ‘The Mushroom at the End of the World’.